- Home

 Egg-fried cauliflower is a deceptively simple dish – although, like classic egg-fried rice, it benefits from generous amounts of hot sauce drizzled on top!
 You can follow this recipe from Once Upon A Chef or watch the video below.

-Alternatively, for more ways to cook with this versatile vegetable, you might like to check out our article; The health benefits of cauliflower and how to cook low-carb meals with it.
+Alternatively, for more ways to cook with this versatile vegetable, check out our article: The health benefits of cauliflower and how to cook low-carb meals with it.

 6. Courgetti bolognese

 You can buy spiralizers online, but if you don’t fancy purchasing more kitchen equipment, you can also use a julienne peeler lengthways on the courgette.
-The shape won’t be exactly the same, but the texture will.
+The shape won’t be identical, but the texture will.

 To find out more about making courgetti, have a read of this guide from BBC Good Food.
-And to learn how to make a low-carb, low-calorie courgetti bolognese using turkey mince, check out this recipe from Sainsbury’s.
+And to learn how to make a low-carb, low-calorie courgetti bolognese using turkey mince, check out this recipe from BBC Good Food.

 7. Frittata

 Plus, because they’re quick to cook and usually filling, frittatas are a good choice for breakfast, lunch, or dinner.
-And, even better, they only use one pan to cook, so you don’t have to worry about much washing up!
+And, even better, they cook in one pan, so you don’t have to worry about much washing up.

-What makes frittatas different from other egg dishes is that they’re cooked in a pan on the stove until the edges firm up, before being finished off in the oven – so make sure you cook your frittata in an oven-safe pan.
+What makes frittatas different from other egg dishes is that they’re cooked in a pan on the stove until the edges firm up, then finished in the oven (so make sure you cook your frittata in an oven-safe pan).

-When it comes to choosing additional ingredients you can add whatever you fancy, but onions, spinach, mushrooms, cheese, and tomatoes are popular choices.
+You can add whatever extra ingredients you fancy, but onions, spinach, mushrooms, cheese, and tomatoes are popular choices.
 You might like to try this spinach frittata from the Diet Doctor or this pea, feta, and summer herb frittata from BBC Good Food.

-To find out more about making the perfect frittata, have a read of this article from Bon Appétit, or watch Jamie Oliver making one below.
+To learn more about making the perfect frittata, check out this article from Bon Appétit, or watch Jamie Oliver making one below.

 8. Naked burger

-Alternatively, just skip the idea of a bun altogether and focus on your toppings.
-If you want to go all out, why not build a burger topped with bacon, avocado, cheese, and a fried egg, like this one from Nyssa’s Kitchen?
+Alternatively, just skip the bun altogether and focus on your toppings.
+If you’d like to go all out, why not build a burger topped with bacon, avocado, cheese, and a fried egg, like this one from Nyssa’s Kitchen?

-Or, to keep things lower-calorie, you could make this naked salmon burger with sriracha mayo from SkinnyTaste.
+Or, to keep things lower in calories, you could make this naked salmon burger with sriracha mayo from SkinnyTaste.
 If you’d like to keep things plant-based, why not try this bunless black bean burger from Archana’s Kitchen?

 Final thoughts…

-There are many reasons why cutting back on carbs can be good for us, but that doesn’t mean your diet shouldn’t also be delicious, diverse, and satisfying.
-The popularity of low-carb diets like the keto diet also means that there’s no shortage of delicious and innovative low-carb recipes to try!
+There are many reasons why cutting back on carbs can be healthy, but that doesn’t mean your diet shouldn’t be delicious, diverse, and satisfying.
+The popularity of low-carb diets like the keto diet also means that there’s no shortage of innovative low-carb recipes to try.

-If you’re looking for a sustainable diet to try that can support health and weight loss, you might find one that suits you in our article; 10 popular diets to try.
-And for more ideas of nutritious and tasty meals to make, there are plenty of recipes ideas in the food and drink section of our website.
+If you’re looking for a sustainable diet that can support health and weight loss, you might find one that suits you in our article: 10 popular diets to try.
+And, for more nutritious and tasty meal ideas, check out our food and drink section.

 Are you following a low-carb diet?
 Or are you thinking about reducing your carb intake?
 We’d be interested to hear from you in the comments below.